schooloffp/schooloffp/_posts/2020-12-05-whirlwind-tour-of-stack-for-beginners.md

 So what is going on here?

 The problem is, the `haskell-say` package is not present on stackage.
-When the `package.yaml` was edited to include `emojis` and `haskell-say`, `Stack` was able to resolve the needed `emojis` package as this is included in Stackage as can be seen [here](https://www.stackage.org/lts-16.22/package/emojis-0.1), `haskall-say`, this means even though `haskell-say` has been specified as a dependency via its inclusion in `package.yaml`, `Stack` will need extra help to be able to retrieve the `haskell-say` package, this time from Hackage, since it is not present in Stackage.
+When the `package.yaml` was edited to include `emojis` and `haskell-say`, `stack`was able to resolve the needed `emojis` package as this is included in Stackage as can be seen [here](https://www.stackage.org/lts-16.22/package/emojis-0.1), `haskall-say`, this means even though `haskell-say` has been specified as a dependency via its inclusion in `package.yaml`, `stack`will need extra help to be able to retrieve the `haskell-say` package, this time from Hackage, since it is not present in Stackage.
 To do this, the `extra-deps` configuration in `stack.yaml` is used.

 Edit `stack.yaml` and update the `extra-deps` configuration as follows: